praveenranolia/portfolio/README.md

 frontend part, multiple dynamic and browser-compatible pages using HTML, CSS, and other frameworks.

 ## Projects
+**Rossmann store sales**
+-Used feature engineering,scaling for data

 **Investigation of Mars Atmosphere using Various Satellite-based Measurements,Physics Department, IIT Roorkee**
 ***June 2022 - May 2023***
 -Analyzed NASA’s MAVEN payload data using Python and various data visualization libraries.